GraphReach: Position-Aware Graph Neural Network using Reachability Estimations

 } where $\parallel$ denotes concatenation of vectors.
 The function $\mathcal{F}$ takes as input a node $v$, an anchor $a$ and their respective layer attributes, $\ch^l_v$ and $\ch^l_a$.
 It returns a message vector, which is a weighted aggregation of their individual attributes in proportion to their reachability estimations (Eq.~\ref{eq:sim}).
 Observe that, the reachability estimations are used in both directions to account for an asymmetric distance function.

 Due to concatenation, the output message vector is of dimension $2 \cdot d_{hid}$, where $d_{hid}$ is dimension of the node embeddings in the hidden layers.
 To linearly transform the message vector back into $\mathbb{R}^{d_{hid}}$, we multiply it with a weight vector $\cW^l_{\CM}$.
-The complete global structure information for node $v$ is encompassed in the message matrix $\CM^l_v$: {
+The complete global structure information for node $v$ is encompassed in the message matrix $\CM^l_v$ ($\oplus$ denotes row-wise stacking of message vectors). {